venice1200/MiSTer_tty2oled/MiSTer_SSD1322_USB_Testing/Readme.md

 **Testing-Version**

 Updated tty2oled Daemon Script, new Scripts and updated Arduino Code.
-Use the INI Script from the Main folder.
+Use the INI File from the main folder.

 -tty2oled Daemon
 * Make a Backup and replace "/usr/bin/tty2oled" with the one from this directory.